madrkash/ProductAPI/README.md

 If I had more time, I would have liked to implement the below features:

+1. Containerize integration tests and its own test database.

-1. Implement Jwt Authentication and corresponding Authorization to secure the APIs.
+2. Implement Jwt Authentication and corresponding Authorization to secure the APIs.

-2. Host the solution on AWS infrastructure.
+3. Host the solution on AWS infrastructure.